Hot Dogs Are More Than A Fun Treat -- Protect Your Pooch!

 If you do notice that your dog is suffering from burned pads, get the dog to a grassy area if possible and flush the paws with cool water or use cool compresses.
 Get the injured animal to the vet as soon as possible for a deeper examination to determine if there is tissue damage or infection present.
 Your dog may require pain killers or antibiotics.
 Dogs must also be kept from licking the area as much as possible.

 The best treatment, of course, is preventing the injury in the first place.
 Be aware of the surfaces your dog is walking or sitting on and mitigate the risk by remaining in the shade as much as possible.
 You may also want to carry a wet towel for your dog to sit or stand on if they must be on a hot surface.
 Walk or run your dog early in the day while surfaces are still cool.
+See some more tips on keeping your dogs paws safe in the summer.)

 If you wouldn't walk on it barefoot, don't expect your dog to be impervious to it just because they have tougher skin.
 Show your love for your pooch by preventing pain.